thebe14/owncloud-qnap/README.md

 >❗ You must edit the file `.env` to configure your ownCloud instance.

-Decide the domain name where your ownCloud will be exposed to the world and change these environment variables:
+Decide the domain name where your ownCloud will be exposed to the world, and change these environment variables:

 - **OWNCLOUD_HOSTNAME** is the fully qualified hostname for your ownCloud instance.
 This must resolve to an IP of your NAS, or more likely your router, which in turn has forwarding rules to your NAS.